MarcusHoltz/immich-setup/README.md

 This will be easy when using your cell phone, just login, the mobile app asks you what folders and BAM they're on the server.

-> But what are we going to do with our old photo archive™ and Google Takeout photos?
+> But what are we going to do with our old photo archive and Google Takeout photos?

 * * *